shuai132/rpc_core/README.md

 * Timeout and retry settings
 * Supports `std::future` interface
 * Customizable message types with implementations for `Flatbuffers` and `JSON`
+* Support automatic serialization of primitive types and most STL containers

 ## Requirements